The Andy Murray backhand - what a shot!

 Service return

-- Andy can be seen week in and week out taking his returns early, constantly returning to the feet of the incoming server.
-His excellent ability to abreviate his technique, makes his return a real weapon.
-He moves forwards, does a split step and then pounces on the ball.
+Andy can be seen week in and week out taking his returns early, constantly returning to the feet of the incoming server.
+His excellent ability to abbreviate his technique makes his return a real weapon.
+He moves forward, does a split step and then pounces on the ball.
 His great racket head control means that the flicks and clipped shots are a breeze.

 Even when the opponent is staying back on the baseline, Andy is constantly nailing balls into the corners, off the return.